saltycricket/scscd/res/F4SE/Plugins/scscd/occupation/README.md

 are '#', case insensitive, and white space is trimmed.
 Read that README for details.

-There are 3 columns: Occupation, FormID and EditorID.
-Presently, EditorID is expected, but not actually used.
-I was toying with the idea of using EditorID instead of FormID, but there were technical limitations.
-I might return to it, so I HIGHLY recommend you enter the correct EditorID even though it isn't absolutely required at present.
+There are 2 columns: [ Occupation ], [ ID ].
+The ID is either a Form ID or an Editor ID.
+Using its EditorID is obviously more convenient but it is also much less precise: EditorID is subject to conflicts across different plugins (and sometimes within the same plugin).
+So, FormID is generally safer, but EditorID has wider reach due to working across compacted and merged plugins.

+**Note** that as of this writing, NPCs cannot be found by their EditorID.
+(It seems the engine may strip it, probably for performance or to reduce memory footprint.)
+So, NPCs must always be specified by their FormID.

 You should go ahead and take a look at `scscd_official/Fallout4.esm.csv` for a detailed example.
 This file obviously targets occupations for vanilla entities.
 Other DLCs, mods, etc will be mapped in due time.

-A FormID can be assigned to more than one Occupation.
+An ID can be assigned to more than one Occupation.
 If it is, the actual match will be chosen randomly at runtime.
-The FormID can belong to a Class, Faction or NPC.
+The ID can belong to a Class, Faction or NPC.

 You can safely pass a full 8-digit FormID, but only the rightmost